lunarpool/trezor-guides/docs/Choosing_the_right_working_tools.md

 1. **Crypto Pro** - [https://cryptopro.app](https://cryptopro.app), free edition is absolutely fine, this is our choice
 2. **Blockfolio** - [https://blockfolio.com](https://blockfolio.com), probably the most popular one

+### 9. Time for a decission

+Now you should decide which way to go, which wallet to use.
+To make your decission easier go through these questions.
+Skip those not relevant:

+1. Am I willing to invest into a hardware wallet? (varies between $70 and $215)
+2. Does my selected hardware wallet support all the coins I plan to buy?
+ - (it does not really matter if directly or via external wallet) 3.

 # Table of Contents

 [Back to Repository Home page](../README.md)